home-assistant/home-assistant.io/source/_integrations/blebox.markdown

 - BleBox gateController
 - BleBox gateBox

-For now, only a minimum set of features are supported.
-(E.g. no tilt support for shutterBox).
+For now, only a minimum set of features are supported (e.g., no tilt support for shutterBox).